 14. Freaking myself out in drug cartel territory in Mexico

-I talked in part 1 about the difference between actual danger and perceived danger and when I was in Los Mochis in Mexico recently, I was definitely suffering from a serious case of the latter.
+I talked about the difference between actual danger and perceived danger and when I was in Los Mochis in Mexico recently, I was definitely suffering from a serious case of the latter.

 Not a single bad thing happened while I was in Los Mochis in the Sinaloa state of Mexico – I was never threatened and the people were very friendly, however, I had let my tiny brain go into “worse case scenario” overdrive.
 Why?
 While I was in Mexico, news broke that US backpacker Harry Devert’s body had been found after he went missing month earlier in a state well know for its drug cartels.
 And, there I was, following my Copper Canyon trip, firmly in one of the well-known drug cartel states.

 Instead of upping my awareness, I fed my fear by hitting Google.
-Even though it was three years ago and things were under much better control, I couldn’t help but focus on the 142 people who’d been killed in just one month in the state in 2011.
+Even though it was three years ago and things were under much better control, I couldn’t help but focus on the 142 people who’d been killed in just one month in the state.

 For my entire 48 hour stay I was as twitchy as hell and panicked every time a car drove past.

 - do your travel research before you arrive in a destination to check it’s safe; and

 - don’t let your brain trick you into a subjective assessment of the safety of a place when everything else seems objectively fine.

 15. Entering Palestine on a day when a fresh wave of violent conflict was possible

 When I visited Israel as part of my around the world trip in 2010/11, I knew that I also wanted to visit Palestine…or at least Bethlehem.
 Leaving my visit to the last-minute before having to catch a bus north, I left myself little opportunity to visit Palestine other than on the day that Palestine made a bid to the UN for recognition as a full UN member.